Why Fatigue Is So Hard To Figure Out

-Most people are told their fatigue is caused by one thing; sleep, stress, or a lab value.
+Most people are told their fatigue comes down to one thing: sleep, stress, or a lab value that's slightly off.
+But fatigue rarely works that way.

-It develops when several systems are under strain at the same time.
-Each one may be mild on its own, but together they significantly impact energy, recovery, and daily function.
+It usually develops when several systems are under strain at the same time.
+Each one may seem minor on its own, but together they significantly affect energy, recovery, and daily function.
+That's why treating one thing rarely resolves the whole picture.

 The Most Common Drivers Of Fatigue: